saikotek/docs/pages/public_cloud/compute/creating-ssh-keys-pci/guide.en-gb.md

 Your public key has been saved in /home/user/.ssh/KeyFileName_rsa.pub.
 ```

-When connecting to the corresponding server, specify the name of the key file in addition to the user and server details:
+When connecting to the corresponding instance, specify the name of the private key file in addition to the connecting user and server details:

 ```bash
 ssh -i ~/.ssh/KeyFileName user@IP_ADDRESS